 The new government of Prime Minister Narendra Modi recognizes the need for reform.
 In the summer of 2014, he appointed a high-level committee to study the operation of India’s food procurement system.
 In addition to finding that much of the food procured for distribution to the poor was being lost to mismanagement and corruption, the committee concluded that two other key objectives were not being met:

 - Only 6 percent of farmers receive market price support from procurement.

 - Buffer stocks are larger than needed, leading to high storage costs and wasted food.

-1.14 percent of 2011 GDP.
-The survey also found evidence of significant leakage, with as much as 15 percent of the rice and nearly half of the wheat not
+Shortly after the group released its report, the Modi government released the 2014-15 Indian Economic Survey, which provides information and analysis to support the 2016 budget proposal.
+In the survey, government economists estimated that the direct costs of the subsidies on rice and wheat were equal to 1.14 percent of 2011 GDP.
+The survey also found evidence of significant leakage, with as much as 15 percent of the rice and nearly half of the wheat not getting to intended beneficiaries.

 This is the system that India wants so desperately to protect that it repeatedly held the entire WTO agenda hostage.
 As I explore below, there is a relatively modest tweak to the trade rules that could buy India the time it needs to reform its programs, without undermining the trade system.
 With that fix, and contrary to the impression left by Indian negotiators, the current rules are not all that constraining for developing countries.